 Not long after the Center opened, a couple came in seeking shelter.
 They had camped at various parks throughout the summer, but came to HOPES as the nights grew colder.
 During the intake, we discovered that the gentleman had a history of heart problems and had been without medication for some time.
 While they were overnight guests, he was able to get medical attention.
 This past week, he underwent a lifesaving procedure.
 There was 90% blockage in his heart.
 HOPES staff is so glad to be a part of his healing process.
 Through another local ministry, a place was found for the couple to stay during his recovery.
 After returning to the HOPES Resource Center and continue to work toward their goals, this couple was able to get their own place.

 On Friday, November 16th, 2012 a grand opening/ribbon cutting ceremony was held with great success.
 Representatives from local government, churches, social service agencies, friends, and family celebrated this new arm of ministry.
 Guests toured the facility and listened to a presentation about the HOPES program as a part of National Homeless and Hunger Awareness Week.
 There is no doubt HOPES is meeting a need in the community and making a difference in the lives of the people we serve.

 HOW CAN YOU HELP?

-At HOPES, we are in constant need of volunteers.
-If you or someone you know may be interested in helping, please stop by the Lebanon office to fill out an application.
-You can also help by donating laundry detergent (HE certified), deodorant, sugar, or canned meals or soups.
-Items cans be dropped off at the Lebanon office or the resource center at 12 N 9th Street, Lebanon.
+At HOPES, we welcome those who serve as volunteers.
+If you or someone you know may be interested in helping, please stop by our Lebanon office or HOPES to pick up an application.
+You can also help by donating laundry detergent (HE certified), deodorant, sugar, napkins, or plastic silverware.
+Items cans be dropped off at HOPES Resource Center at 12 N 9th Street, Lebanon.